Justinmemphis/boilerplate-project-urlshortener/Comments.md

 /*
 TO DO:
+Late 10/25 -
+I almost have it.
+I am returning results from the database.
+Now just need to get the redirect to work properly.

 10/25 -
 I refactored the code.
 Now the data validation appears to be complete.
 Next steps - resolve "/1" etc. urls to pull from database (and throw errors if invalid)